Codecademy/docs/content/python/concepts/files/files.md

 1. Open (or create) the file.
 2. Perform operations on the file, such as reading or writing to it.
-3. Close the file to its resources are freed.
+3. Close the file to free up any resources used.

 ## Example